joerivanveen/bloembraaden/README.md

 ## Docker

-Since the beginning of 2023 I have been using a docker image to run Bloembraaden: [https://github.com/joerivanveen/bloembraaden-docker]
+Since the beginning of 2023 I have been using a [docker image to run Bloembraaden][bloembraaden-docker].

 # Note to self
 The rest of this readme is more or less a giant **note to self**.